rock-core/rock-and-syskit/source/workspace/managing.html.md

 Autoproj also has an interface to ask the developer configuration questions, that can then be used either in the version control information, or within the autobuild files to build optional behavior.

-You've already seen those when bootstrapping Rock
+You've already seen those when bootstrapping Rock.

 Configuration options can be declared in an `.autobuild` file, within the `init.rb` file of the package set or in `autoproj/init.rb` with: